SkillPages/SPHLocationPicker/README.md

 ##Usage

-1. Link `CoreLocation.framework` and `MapKit.framework` to your project
+1. Link `CoreLocation.framework` and `MapKit.framework` to your project.
 1a.
 If you are using the default data source for the tableviews, you'll also need to link to `AddressBookUI.framework`
 2. Include the `SPHLocationPickerViewController.h` header
 3. Initialise the SPHLocationPikcer